LalithaRamanaV/-CashRegisterManager/readme.md

 * Takes bill amount as input
 * Also cash given is entered as input
 * Gives output as the amount to be returned in change to the customer with the minimum number of notes.
+* Here two inputs are taken from the user.The second input is only visible after the first input is given i.e, bill amount

 # Demo
 * Please click on the below link to try the application